Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: EM-Compliant DMA Design for Sensing

-where $n_g(i,j)\triangleq(i-1)N_{{\rm \theta_{\rm e}},g}+j$, $\forall i=1,\ldots,N_{{\rm \theta_{\rm a}},g}$ and $\forall j=1,\ldots,N_{{\rm \theta_{\rm e}},g}$ with $N_{{\rm \theta_{\rm a}},g}$ and $N_{{\rm \theta_{\rm e}},g}$ being the number of beams along each angular direction, totaling $N_{{\rm beams},g}\triangleq N_{{\rm \theta_{\rm a}},g} N_{{\rm \theta_{\rm e}},g}$ beams, and $\{\theta_{{\rm a},g,i}\}_{i=1}^{N_{{\rm \theta_{\rm a}},g}}$ and $\{\theta_{{\rm e},g,j}\}_{j=1}^{N_{{\rm \theta_{\rm e}},g}}$ denote the evenly spaced AoDs for each $g$-th propagation path (i.e., contributed by the $g$-th SP).
+where $n_g(i,j)\triangleq(i-1)N_{{\rm \theta_{\rm e}},g}+j$ $\forall i=1,\ldots,N_{{\rm \theta_{\rm a}},g}$ and $\forall j=1,\ldots,N_{{\rm \theta_{\rm e}},g}$ with $N_{{\rm \theta_{\rm a}},g}$ and $N_{{\rm \theta_{\rm e}},g}$ being the number of beams along each angular direction, totaling $N_{{\rm beams},g}\triangleq N_{{\rm \theta_{\rm a}},g} N_{{\rm \theta_{\rm e}},g}$ beams, and $\{\theta_{{\rm a},g,i}\}_{i=1}^{N_{{\rm \theta_{\rm a}},g}}$ and $\{\theta_{{\rm e},g,j}\}_{j=1}^{N_{{\rm \theta_{\rm e}},g}}$ denote the evenly spaced AoDs for each $g$-th propagation path (i.e., contributed by the $g$-th SP).
 Note that $\B^{\rm sum}$ represents a standard directional beam codebook, while $\B^{\rm diff}_{\rm \theta_{\rm a}}$ and $\B^{\rm diff}_{\rm \theta_{\rm e}}$, are derivative codebooks for each angular direction stemming from \cite[Proposition 1]{fascista2022ris}.

-In general, realizing the fully digital codebook $\B_{\rm dig}$ through the considered EM-compliant DMA architecture may be infeasible.
-To deal with this issue, we adopt \cite{song2015codebook}'s approach and proceed by projecting $\B_{\rm dig}$ onto the DMA-feasible BF set, resulting in the following optimization problem:
+Realizing the fully digital codebook \(\B_{\rm dig}\) with the considered DMA architecture and its EM-compliant modeling is, in general, infeasible, as it will be next demonstrated in Section~\ref{Sec: num}.
+To deal with this issue, we adopt \cite{song2015codebook}'s approach and project $\B_{\rm dig}$ onto the DMA-feasible BF set, resulting in the following optimization problem: